-For volume users of Acid Phosphate, here’s a great deal: 9 Bottles of Acid Phosphate for $99.00, shipping anywhere in North America is FREE!
+For volume users of Acid Phosphate, here’s a great deal: 9 Bottles of Acid Phosphate for $99.00, shipping anywhere in North America for $9.99!

 For over 70 years, the “phosphated soda” ruled the soda fountain and then in the late 1950s the Phosphate disappeared.
 Fifty years later Acid Phosphate, the ingredient that made the phosphate unique, has returned.

 The tongue tingling sensation and dry tart flavour are what make Acid Phosphate distinct from other soda acids, like citric acid.